 From new and pre-loved treasures, to fashion, art and everyday student essentials, you can always find some bargain gems at the USU’s on-campus markets.
 You can also set up your own stall to sell your wares and make some extra cash.

-The markets are held fortnightly on Eastern Avenue throughout semester.
+The markets are held monthly on Eastern Avenue throughout semester.

-Our talented student musicians from the Sydney Conservatorium of Music are going places – catch them before they’re famous at one of our free lunchtime concerts.
+Our talented student musicians from the Sydney Conservatorium of Music are going places – catch them before they’re famous at one of our free (or gold coin donation) concerts.
+The Lunchbreak concert series is a weekly highlight – these shows will make you feel super cultured.
+Check out the concerts and events.

 Every month, the USU’s Verge Gallery hosts two exhibitions, showcasing talented local and student artists in a variety of mediums and styles.

-And next time you’re by the Quad, drop into the Nicholson Museum, a campus staple for 157 years, with fascinating artifacts much, much older than that.
+And next time you’re in the Quad, drop into the Nicholson Museum, a campus staple for 157 years with fascinating artifacts much, much older than that.